alekskimeu/alekskimeu/README.md

 <p>
 I'm ALEX KIMEU, a passionate Software Developer with 3+ years of progressive experience in creating impactful solutions with technology.
-Apart from coding and learning new techs, I write about tech in my blog <a href="https://alex-kimeu.com/blog" target="_blank">blog</a> & about general life stuff on <a href="https://bdadg.com/blog" target="_blank">BDADG</a>.
+Apart from coding and learning new techs, I write about tech in my <a href="https://alex-kimeu.com/blog" target="_blank">blog</a> & about general life stuff on <a href="https://bdadg.com/blog" target="_blank">BDADG</a>.
 <br>
 </p>